Reece Robson: 2023

 On 12 June, Robson was selected to play for New South Wales in game two of the 2023 State of Origin series.
 Robson was retained by New South Wales for game three as the blues lost the series 2-1.

 Robson made 23 appearances for North Queensland in the 2023 NRL season as the club finished 11th on the table.

 2024

 On 26 May, Robson was selected by New South Wales ahead of game one in the 2024 State of Origin series.

 Robson played in all three games as New South Wales won the series 2-1.

 Robson played 23 matches for North Queensland in the 2024 NRL season as they finished 5th on the table.
 Robson played in both finals games for North Queensland as they were eliminated in the second week by Cronulla.
 On 6 December, the Roosters announced that Robson had signed a four year deal to join them from the 2026 season.

 2025

 In May, Robson was selected by New South Wales ahead of game one in the 2025 State of Origin series.
 He played in all three games as New South Wales lost the series 2-1.

+2026

+In May, Robson was selected by New South Wales for game one in the 2026 State of Origin series.
+Robson played all three games for New South Wales as they won the series 2-1.